Information for Parents

 How do I sign my child up for summer camps?

-Our summer programme is announced in May via our Parent Mailing List, the website and social media, and we invite applications for registrations at that time.
+Our summer programme is announced in late May or early June via our Parent Mailing List, the website and social media, and we invite applications for registrations at that time.

 Please note that our camps are VERY popular so places are allocated using a lottery system to ensure fairness.